johnfn/ghci-in-a-new-dress/README.md

 * Search by result value
 * Docs
 * Red squiggly error lines, and defer all the work to Haskell.
 * Call stack lol

+## UI

+* Use nice checks and x's from Termkit
+* Select first item of autocomplete

+## BUGZ

+* Number keys are considered commands like tab etc.

 ## TODO